NDHANA94/NDHANA94/README.md

 ### Hi there, I'm Nipun 👋

-I am a PhD researcher in Robotics and AI 🤖🧠.
-I am passionate about developing innovative solutions and pushing the boundaries of what robots can achieve.  🦾
+I am a PhD researcher in Robotics and AI 🤖🧠, And I am passionate about developing innovative solutions and pushing the boundaries of what robots can achieve.  🦾

 </br>